OpenAI’s Whisper Transcription Tool Faces Criticism Over Hallucinations

 These hallucinations are not benign; they often include inappropriate content such as racial or violent commentary and even imaginary medical treatments.
 This issue is particularly concerning given Whisper’s widespread use across various industries, including medical transcription, despite OpenAI’s warnings against high-risk usage.

 A recent study by the University of Michigan found hallucinations in 80% of audio transcriptions generated by Whisper.
-Other studies and developers have reported similar high rates of fabricated content, raising alarm bells among experts and users alike.
+Other studies and developers have reported similarly high rates of fabricated content, raising alarm bells among experts and users alike.

 The impact of these hallucinations is far-reaching, with potentially serious consequences in fields where accurate transcription is critical, such as healthcare.
-The Deaf and hard of hearing community is especially vulnerable to these transcription errors, as they rely heavily on such tools for communication.
+The Deaf and hard-of-hearing community is especially vulnerable to these transcription errors, as they rely heavily on such tools for communication.

 In response to these concerns, experts and advocates are calling for stricter AI regulations and urging OpenAI to address these issues promptly.
 OpenAI has acknowledged the problem and stated that they are working on solutions, incorporating user feedback into model updates to improve accuracy.